24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Posted on Friday, September 15th, 2023 at 9:00 am

-The Arkansas personal injury lawyers from McCutchen Napurano - The Law Firm can provide more information about this path for resolving a claim.
+The Arkansas personal injury lawyers from McCutchen Napurano - The Law Firm can provide more information about this claim resolution path.
 Your lawyer will explain whether mediation is an approach that could move your case along.
-Even before you agree to mediation, though, you may wonder, “Is mediation legally binding?”
+Even before you agree to mediation, you may wonder, “Is mediation legally binding?”

 Understanding the Mediation Process